solvers/solvers/README.md

 3. In the root directory, run ```npm install``` to install the other testing dependencies from npm

 4. In the app/ directory, run the project with: ```mrt --settings settings_test.json``` to run the project in test mode.
 This ensures the database is setup correctly for testing.
-NOTE: CURRENTLY THIS WILL WIPE ANY EXISTING DATABASE INCLUDING USERS!
+NOTE: CURRENTLY THIS WILL WIPE ANY EXISTING DATABASE INCLUDING USERS!!

 5. In the root directory, run ```grunt test``` to execute the automated tests